LSB: Local Self-Balancing MCMC in Discrete Spaces: Experiments

-\paragraph{Learning the balancing function.} We compare the four balancing functions used in the previous set of experiments with our two parametrizations on four different settings of the Ising model, namely independent and noisy $(\lambda,\mu,\sigma)=(0,1,3)$, independent and clean $(\lambda,\mu,\sigma)=(0,3,3)$, dependent and noisy $(\lambda,\mu,\sigma)=(1,1,3)$ and dependent and clean $(\lambda,\mu,\sigma)=(1,3,3)$ cases and show the corresponding performance in Figure~\ref{fig:learning} and Table~\ref{tab:learning}.
-We leave additional details and results to the Supplementary Material.
+\paragraph{Learning the balancing function.} We consider the balancing functions proposed in~\cite{zanella2020informed}, namely $g(t)=t/(1+t)$ (a.k.a Barker function), $\sqrt{t}, \min\{1,t\}$ and $\max\{1,t\}$.\footnote{As discussed in Section 3.3, the case $g(t)=\sqrt{t}$ corresponds to the exact version of GWG.
+Here there is no need for using the approximation, as we can exploit the structure of the lattice and the exponential form of the distribution to achieve constant target evaluation.} We compare these four balancing functions with our two parametrizations on four different settings of the Ising model, namely independent and noisy $(\lambda,\mu,\sigma)=(0,1,3)$, independent and clean $(\lambda,\mu,\sigma)=(0,3,3)$, dependent and noisy $(\lambda,\mu,\sigma)=(1,1,3)$ and dependent and clean $(\lambda,\mu,\sigma)=(1,3,3)$ cases and show the corresponding performance in Figure~\ref{fig:learning} and Table~\ref{tab:learning}.
+We leave additional details and results to the Appendices~\ref{sec:D} and~\ref{sec:E}.

-From Figure~\ref{fig:learning}, we can see that our first parametrization LSB 1 is able to always "select" an unbounded balancing function during burn-in, while when approaching convergence it is able to adapt to preserve fast mixing, as measured by the effective sample size in Table~\ref{tab:learning}.
+From Figure~\ref{fig:learning}, we can see that our first parametrization LSB 1 is able to always "select" an unbounded balancing function during burn-in, while when approaching convergence it is able to adapt to preserve fast mixing, as measured by the effective sample size (ESS) in Table~\ref{tab:learning}.
 It's interesting to mention also that the softmax nonlinearity used in LSB 1 can sometimes slow down the adaptation due to vanishing gradients.
 This can be observed by looking at the case 4 of Figure~\ref{fig:learning}, where for a large part of the burn-in period the strategy prefers $\max\{1,t\}$ over $\sqrt{t}$.
 Nevertheless, it is still able to recover a solution different from $\max\{1,t\}$ at the end of burn-in, as confirmed by the larger effective sample size in Table~\ref{tab:learning} compared to the one achieved by $\max\{1,t\}$.